lad-sapienza/sCMS/README.md

 ## PRELIMINARY OPERATIONS

-Of course!
 Here are the preliminary steps to start working with Gatsby JS on your PC:

 ### 1. Installing Visual Studio Code (VS Code)